Pilot 1 - Decision Aid

 Stakeholders: Funders

-Objectives: This Pilot aims to help funders improve the research quality of the projects and researchers they fund to build and sustain trustworthy outcomes.
+Objectives: This Pilot aimed to help funders improve the research quality of the projects and researchers they fund to build and sustain trustworthy outcomes.

 Pilot 6 - Reproducibility Monitoring Dashboard